ALPHA-LINOLENIC ACID: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Potential Substance Interactions with Alpha-Linolenic Acid

 1. Anticoagulants and antiplatelet drugs: ALA may increase the risk of bleeding by limiting the effects of anticoagulants and antiplatelet medications such as warfarin, aspirin, and clopidogrel.
-If you are on these medications, you should talk to your doctor before taking ALA supplements.
+If you are on these medications, you should talk to your doctor before ALA supplements.

 2. Blood Pressure Medications: Omega-3 fatty acids, such as ALA, have been shown to reduce blood pressure.
 When ALA supplements are combined with blood pressure-lowering drugs, blood pressure may drop too low, resulting in hypotension.

-3. Diabetic drugs: ALA has been shown to lower blood sugar levels, potentially improving the effects of diabetic drugs and raising the risk of hypoglycemia.
+3. Diabetic drugs: ALA has been shown to lower blood levels, potentially improving the effects of diabetic drugs and raising the risk of hypoglycemia.
 When using ALA, it is critical to monitor blood sugar levels and alter medicine doses as needed.

 Best Responsible Uses of Alpha-Linolenic Acid